krahets/hello-algo/en/docs/chapter_backtracking/n_queens_problem.md

 ### 1. &nbsp; Row-By-Row Placement Strategy

-Since both the number of queens and the number of rows on the chessboard are $n$, we can easily derive a conclusion: **each row of the chessboard allows and only allows exactly one queen to be placed**.
+Since both the number of queens and the number of rows on the chessboard are $n$, we can easily derive a conclusion: **each row of the chessboard allows one and only one queen to be placed**.

 This means we can adopt a row-by-row placement strategy: starting from the first row, place one queen in each row until the last row is completed.

 Figure 13-17 shows the row-by-row placement process for the 4-queens problem.
-Due to space limitations, the figure only expands one search branch of the first row, and all schemes that do not satisfy the column constraint and diagonal constraints are pruned.
+Due to space limitations, the figure only expands one search branch of the first row, and all schemes that violate the column or diagonal constraints are pruned.

 ![Row-by-row placement strategy](n_queens_problem.assets/n_queens_placing.png){ class="animation-figure" }